Getting Rid Of Nuisance Raccoons

 Instead, we prefer to humanely evict the raccoons without trapping, clean up and repair any damage they've done, and make modifications to your home that will keep future raccoons and other critters out for good.

 We utilize a variety of methods to evict raccoons without needlessly trapping and relocating them.
 Depending on who your insurance company is, we may even be able to replace your damaged attic insulation (now full of potentially hazardous feces) with little to no money out of your pocket.
 We can kill the roundworm and it's larva too - leaving your house in even better condition than it was in before being invaded by raccoons.

-Below is a photo of a young raccoon being humanely removed from a wall inside an Edmond, Oklahoma area home.
+Below is a photo of a young raccoon being humanely removed by one of the Skunk Whisperer® team.

 Raccoons can be very determined once they decide they'd like to get inside your home, however, there are modifications that can be made to help make it very tough for them to succeed.